How much spooking is too much?

-The horse’s spook response is his brain’s idea of saving his life.
-It’s part of his “fight-or-flight” response to a potential threat.
+The horse’s spook response is his idea of saving his life.
+It’s part of a “fight-or-flight” response to a potential threat.
 It is designed to keep the horse alive.

 We, however, would much rather have a horse that doesn’t spook.
 It’s so much safer for us.
 Not being stepped on, thrown, pulled down the aisle (or road), etc. is much more fun.

-We do our best to “despook” or “desensitive” our horses for the safety of all involved.
-This often works well and there is a lot of online info available on despoiling also called “sacking-out”).
+We do our best to “de-spook” or “desensitive” our horses for the safety of all involved.
+This often works well and there is a lot of online info available on de-spooking, also called “sacking-out”).

 Some people believe that horses get to a point where they won’t ever spook.
 This is not true.
 While the automatic spook response can be calmed significantly by familiarity, it is never completely eliminated.
 Even with the “bomb-proof” horse: try showing him a mountain lion—you’ll see the spooking response return.